mblue9/EuroBioC2024/content/registration.md

 <!-- {{< registrationForm >}} -->

 For inquiries related to conference registration, organisation, or certificates of attendance, please contact us at <eurobioc@bioconductor.org>.

+### Accommodation

+Accommodation was arranged with [New College](https://www.new.ox.ac.uk/) and [Keble College](https://www.keble.ox.ac.uk/).

+Rooms in New College can be booked directly as part of the registration process (see registration link above).
+To book a room in Keble College, please email accommodation@keble.ox.ac.uk directly and quote 'STAT2024'.

+#### New College

+- Bed and Breakfast (provided in College Hall).
+- Ensuite Room.
+- Pay by 1<sup>st</sup> of June to guarante a spot.
+- Recently completed in the [Gradel Quadrangles](https://www.new.ox.ac.uk/gradel-quadrangles).
+- 5 minutes walk to venue.
+- 5 minutes walk to centre of town.
+- Generous 20% discount has been negotiated from regular price.

 ## Cancellation Policy